 Improving usability in the built environment combined with a passion for design is our foundation.

 When Dick Lehner, Jack Catlin, and Doug Mohnke founded LCM in 1996, they intentionally chose to embrace both architecture and accessibility consulting to serve owners and the professional community.
 They have blended these specialties ever since, building new and renovated spaces and consulting on the applications of accessibility standards and universal design.
-Today LCM is a thriving practice with more than 50 architects, designers, and accessibility specialists working in nearly every state.
+Today LCM is a thriving practice with projects in nearly every state and more than 50 architects, designers, and accessibility specialists.